-Cannabaceae is the herb of the god’s.
+If there is an herb of the god’s, it would be Cannabis.
 It’s been around since the inception of time.
 It’s been smoked, burned, boiled, infused.
 We use it to aid in medical healing, treating specific medical problems, it assists with those suffering from PTSD, cataract, seizures, depression, and general overall good health.
 These days, it’s not a big deal to grow your own plant.
 Most states and countries recognize it’s medical benefits, the harm comes when you are growing this plant/weed to sell it.

 For the past 10 years, I’ve experimented with a few different growing methods, always starting from seed, and watching the plant transform into a bush of spectacular.
 This is by no means, a post to promote the endless uses of cannabis, but rather to show you how to make your own infused oil, and tincture.